safe-global/safe-apps-sdk/README.md

 ```js
 const [appsSdk] = useState(initSdk('https://rinkeby.gnosis-safe.io/'));
 ```
-It returns a SKD instance that allows you to interact with the safe-multisig app.
+It returns a SDK instance that allows you to interact with the Safe Multisig application.

 ### Register events

-Once you get the sdk instance, you will be able to subscribe to events from safe-multisig.
+Once you get the SDK instance, you will be able to subscribe to events from the Safe Multisig.

-The SDK instance expose a method called `addListener` that receives an object with known keys, over these keys you will be able to subscribe to different events.
+The SDK instance exposes a method called `addListener` that receives an object with known keys, over these keys you will be able to subscribe to different events.

 The first event that you should subscribe to is `onSafeInfo`; It will provide you first level information like the safeAddress, network, etc.